 Departments planning to provide information for the Web site will designate a person within their unit who will be responsible for publishing, posting and maintaining the information provided.
 It is the responsibility of each instructional department or administrative unit to assure that inquiries about its Web page are answered or forwarded to the appropriate person for answering in a timely manner.
 Departmental authors will work closely with MPR and IT to establish their presence.
 The authors will be the only persons authorized to enter and update materials in the various pages of the Web site Departmental authors must complete specified training in order to be approved for access to publish on the site.
 Authors must create and edit pages using Macromedia Contribute.

 Instructional pages and materials shall be submitted through the appropriate Dean or Coordinator for his/her approval to ensure content represents the official views or statements of the instructional department.
 After approval, a copy of these pages shall be sent to MPR for its approval.
 It will then coordinate with IT of posting to the Web site

 Information, use and content related to all other areas will be directed to MPR for its approval and coordination with IT of posting.

-Questions about the application of Southeast Technical Web site Policies and Guidelines or the development of departmental Web pages should be directed to the Director of Marketing and Public Relations.
+Questions about the application of MSC Southeast Web site Policies and Guidelines or the development of departmental Web pages should be directed to the Director of Marketing and Public Relations.

 All areas of the college are encouraged to provide materials and content ideas that they believe will be of interest to people within and outside the college.
 Examples include information about current offerings, course outlines, how to avail oneself of offerings and services provided by the college, how to contact individuals and departments of the college, examples of student work, access to various public documents of the college, and employment opportunities.